thecodersguilduk/wda-curriculum/lessons/testing.md

 ## Outline

 1. What Testing is
-1. What Testing is keynote
+1. What Testing isn't
 1. Types of Testing
-1. Creating a test plan
+1. Creating a Test Plan
     1. Tools
     1. Audience
     1. Scope
     1. Support levels
 1. How to report